What is a SEP IRA?

 A SEP IRA (Simplified Employee Pension Individual Retirement Arrangement) is a slight variation of traditional IRAs that are used by businesses for themselves and their employees.
-Most commonly, SEP retirement plans are used by individuals that are self-employed; employees working for the individual must all receive the same benefits in order to be eligible for the SEP plan.
-Any funds invested in an SEP IRA can be invested in the same ways that a traditional IRA invests.
+Most commonly, SEP retirement plans are used by individuals who are self-employed; employees working for the individual must all receive the same benefits in order to be eligible for the SEP plan.
+Any funds invested in a SEP IRA can be invested in the same ways that a traditional IRA is invested.

 There are different restrictions that may be placed on a SEP, depending entirely on the employer’s specifications.
 However, under the harshest of restrictions, an individual may use a SEP if:

 - They’ve worked for the same employer at least three out of the past five years.

 - They are at least 21 years old.

 - They’ve made a minimum of $600 for the relevant tax years.

 Deadlines for SEPs (when contributions must be made) are the same as the filing deadlines for the employer’s tax returns.
 They include any extensions that are requested and granted.